 And while some of us are on that mission to grow long and strong hair (*raises hand, jumps up and down*), sometimes the wait is just a lot.

-Enter, clip-in hair extensions.
+Enter, curly clip-in hair extensions.

 We asked them EVERYTHING we could about curly extensions.
-Here are their secrets:
+Here are their secrets.

-Clip-ins are great for anyone who wants to add more length, thickness, or fullness to the appearance of their hair,” says Soleil.
+Curly clip-in hair extensions are great for anyone who wants to add more length, thickness, or fullness to the appearance of their hair,” says Soleil.

 And um, what a difference they make.
 CAN WE TALK ABOUT THIS BEFORE AND AFTER?!

 Curly hair extensions are in fact, very real.
-They’re made two different ways – chemically, where the hair is permed to create the curl, or by steaming, where the hair is put on a rod and set with steam (kind of like a flexirod set, but permanent).
+They’re made two different ways: chemically, where the hair is permed to create the curl, or by steaming, where the hair is put on a rod and set with steam (kind of like a flexirod set, but permanent).

 Yes, but go to a stylist for help.
-Color on curls can be tricky and if you over develop color on a set of extensions, there’s really no way to recover them!
+Color on curls can be tricky and if you over develop color on a set of curly extensions, there’s really no way to recover them!

-As with all curly hair (even when it isn’t attached to your head)…you want to use the best products possible and…a lot of water.
+As with all curly hair (even when it isn’t attached to your head), you want to use the best products possible–and a LOT of water.

-PSA, you can use DevaCurl to maintain curly hair extensions.
-Actually, DevaCurl works really well for this #winning.
+(PSA, you can use DevaCurl to maintain curly hair extensions.
+Actually, DevaCurl works really well for this #winning.)